com-lihaoyi/Ammonite/readme.md

 [Unstable Version](http://www.lihaoyi.com/Ammonite/#UnstableVersions)
 instructions and make use of your changes standalone or in an SBT project.

-Occassionally, the CI job building and publishing one of the above steps flakes and fails, and needs to be re-run through the travis web interface.
+Occasionally, the CI job building and publishing one of the above steps flakes and fails, and needs to be re-run through the travis web interface.

 ## Issue Tags